determined-ai/determined/onboarding/mlsys/1-gradients.md

 Our model is going to be a simple linear model: `ypred = m*x` (`pred` is short for "predicted").
-In statistics they would say there is no bias term, or in algebra they would there's no constant term.
+In statistics they would say there is no bias term, or in algebra they would say there's no constant term.
 Just a straight line through the origin.

 ## The Data Set